 In addition, a student can design an individualized program of study.
 In consultation with the sequence director and a faculty advisor, the student submits for approval a proposal for coursework including justification and corollary.

-Students must complete the TCOM Core, the Media Studies Core, and coursework from one of the areas of study.
+Students must complete the TCOM Core, the Media Studies Core, and coursework from their areas of study.
 The following are required:

 Media Studies Core: